TenkiYamada/Project-1-ELK-Stack-Project/README/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the **jumpbox** machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP address: **70.123.40.65 (my local machine)**
+Access to this machine is only allowed from the following IP address: **(IP od my local machine)**

 Machines within the network can only be accessed **each other**.
 - Jumpbox to connect to ELK VM from IP address: **10.0.0.4**